nrwl/nx-workshop/docs/lab20-alt/LAB.md

       <div class="games-layout">
         <mat-card
           class="game-card"
-          *ngFor="let game of games" <---- HERE
+          *ngFor="let game of games" <---- HERE (remove the async pipe)
    ```
    </details>

 6. Build and deploy your `store` project.
 Your deployed version should now be showing some games.

-    ⚠️ Displaying game details will still not work.
+    ⚠️ Clicking on games and displaying game details will still not work.
 We can fix that later.

     <img src="./lab20_result.png" width="500" alt="screenshot of lab20 result">